 The GED test is modular and you have the option to take the four subject tests one at a time.
 The GED test is entirely computerized.
 Paper-based testing is no longer an option.

-In most states, applicants who want to take the GED test must be at least 16 years of age though, for underage test-takers (16 and 17), strict additional requirements apply.
+In most states, applicants who want to take the GED test and earn their GED degrees must be at least 16 years of age though, for underage test-takers (16 and 17), strict additional requirements apply.
 These candidates must be officially withdrawn from school and hold parental consent, just to mention a few.

 Some states offer high school equivalency testing only to state residents.
 Keep in mind, though, that the GED is a state exam and that regulations may vary slightly by state, so get well informed.

-The GED test cannot be taken online and it is administered under the direction of the American Council of Education (ACE) in combination with Pearson VUE, one of America’s major educational publishers.
-The GED test is given only at designated test centers.
+The GED test is administered under the direction of the American Council of Education (ACE) in combination with Pearson VUE, one of America’s major educational publishers.
+The GED test was given only at designated test centers but now, there also is an online GED testing option.

 For a few years, there have been two alternative high school equivalency tests available in America, the TASC and HiSET exams.
 States decide which option they are using and quite a few states use multiple options.